Kunal926/mpv-parakeet-transcriber/README.md

 Quality notes:

-* Fewer resampling hops plus FFmpeg's high-quality `soxr` resampler preserve consonants and reduce word-error rate.
+* A single high-quality resample with FFmpeg's `soxr` resampler and float32 output preserves consonants and reduces word-error rate.

 Troubleshooting: